Lisa Marie Varon: Independent circuit (2011–2019)

-Return to WWE and Impact Wrestling (2021-2023)
+Return to WWE and Impact Wrestling (2021–present)

+In November 2020 in a meeting for WrestlingInc.com, Varon showed interest in working for All Elite Wrestling (AEW) in a backstage space.
+She believed she could fulfill company needs as a trainer or agent and share her extensive knowledge about the business.

-At the 2021 Royal Rumble, Victoria was the tenth entrant in the Women's Royal Rumble match, marking her first appearance with WWE in almost twelve years.
-Victoria was the fifth contestant to be eliminated after being thrown over the top rope by Shayna Baszler.
-Later that year, the WWE Network included her in a list of top 50 female performers in the history of the company.
+In 2021 Royal Rumble, Victoria was the 10th entrant in the Women's Royal Rumble match, which her first appearance in WWE since 2009.
+Victoria was the 5th contestant to be eliminated after being thrown over the top rope by Shayna Baszler.
+Later that year, WWE Network added her in a list of top 50 female wrestlers in the history of the company.

-On January 13, 2023, Varon appeared as Tara in Impact Wrestling at Hard To Kill 2023 to support Mickie James in her title vs. career match against Jordynne Grace, appearing in a backstage segment and in-ring to celebrate with James upon her victory.
-It was reported that on January 14, Tara returned during Impact television tapings, teaming up with Gisele Shaw to challenge the Death Dollz (Jessicka and Taya Valkyrie) for the Impact Knockouts World Tag Team Championship in a losing effort.
+In January, 2023, Varon appeared as Tara in Impact Wrestling at Hard To Kill 2023 to support Mickie James in her title vs. career match against Jordynne Grace, appearing in a backstage segment and in-ring to celebrate with James upon her victory.
+It was reported that on January 14, Tara returned during Impact television tapings, teaming up with Gisele Shaw to challenge the Death Dollz (Jessicka & Taya Valkyrie) for the Impact Knockouts World Tag Team Championship, but they lost.

+On August 31, 2024, Varon revealed via her Twitter that she had signed with WWE under a Legends contract, and revealed that her wrestling gimmick likeness will be included in WWE merchandise like video games and action figures.

-Professional wrestling style and persona
+Legacy and professional wrestling style

+In a career that has spanned over 2 decades, Varon is overall a seven-time champion between WWE and TNA and is considered to be a legend in the wrestling industry.
+She has influenced the likes of Maryse, Bayley, Jessie McKay, Cassie Lee, Tenille Dashwood, Brandi Rhodes and many more.
+Five-time WWE Women's Champion, one-time WWE Divas Champion and three-time TNA Knockouts Champion Mickie James said of Varon's influence: “she was breaking down barriers in that whole era of women.”.
+Supported by her colleagues such as James, Molly Holly, Trish Stratus, Beth Phoenix, Natalya, SoCal Val and more, she is among the top picks to be the next inductee into the WWE Hall of Fame.
+In 2021, WWE Network ranked Victoria as one of the greatest WWE female wrestlers of all time, placing Number 14.

 Varon's finisher is a gory neckbreaker called the Widow's Peak.
 According to Varon, she credits Roderick Strong for the move, while also crediting Molly Holly for suggesting the move.
 Holly then reveals that she wrestled with Strong in their teens, in which Holly saw Strong using the move and decided to pass the knowledge of the move to Varon.